Table of Contents

 - Evidence that the nominee serves as a role model in the pursuit of learning.

-- Evidence of leadership in developing new and innovative advising methods.
+~ Development of new and innovative advising methods.

 * Supporting materials from students must be limited to students no longer at UCF and must have been written in the previous three years.
 Letters must not be solicited from current students.Back to Top